wing5wong/artisan-whs-static/source/_news/2020-07-18_musician-ra-costello-on-nelson-mandela-tiki-taane-and-whanganui-youth.md

 show_in_slider: false
 date: 2020-07-18T04:31:51.546Z
 ---
-**Whanganui musician Ra Costello will celebrate the release of his new single Time with a gig at Lucky Bar on Saturday, July 11.
+**Whanganui musician and WHS old boy, Ra Costello will celebrate the release of his new single Time with a gig at Lucky Bar on Saturday, July 11.
 A new EP called What a Ride has been recorded with Tiki Taane and is scheduled for release later in the year.**

 Whanganui Chronicle reporter Mike Tweed fired 10 questions his way in the lead up to the gig.